Dear Comrade (soundtrack): Reception

 Siddhartha Toleti of Mirchi9 reviewed it as "an out-and-out classy thematic album."
 Neetishta Nyayapati of The Times of India, summarised it as "The album of Dear Comrade is mixed bag with Justin Prabhakaran and lyricist Rehman going all out to bring in their best.
 The OST seems like it has something to offer for everyone, mirroring every kind of mood.
 Give this album a chance this weekend if you are looking for dreamy numbers that also make you think."
-123Telugu.com reviewed it as "On the whole, the album of Dear Comrade has eight different kinds of songs.
+123Telugu reviewed it as "On the whole, the album of Dear Comrade has eight different kinds of songs.
 But what stands out are the romantic numbers which have been composed superbly by music director Justin Prabhakaran.
 Kadalalle, Gira Gira, O Kalala Kathala and Neenli Neeli Kannullone our picks and will be bigger hits once the film is out.
 For now, the songs have set the right tone for the romantic drama and the chemistry of Vijay Devarakonda and Rashmika will make these songs even more popular in the coming days."
 Indiaglitz reviewed it as "The eight songs are earnest and betray the deep creative effort that went into creating them" and gave a rating of 3.25 out of 5.